 The merchandise typically consists of a casket, cremation unit or urn, sometimes a vault.
 Prices can vary dramatically.
 Once again, it depends upon the families’ personal preferences.

 At a wedding, some couples choose modest rings, and others choose elaborate expensive settings.
 For a funeral, a similar range of merchandise is available for you to choose from.
 For example, most funeral homes will offer an inexpensive casket for under $1,000.
 However, they can also special order a gold-plated bronze casket for $30,000.
 It all depends upon what the family desires.

 3 Incidental items

 The third element of a funeral’s total cost consists of incidental items such as newspaper obituaries, celebrant honorarium, and flowers.
 These items total about $850 to $1,500 and are typically the same no matter which funeral home you choose.

 The fourth element of the total funeral cost is the cemetery fees.
 These fees can vary greatly here in the Montreal area since each cemetery controls its price list.
 The choice of a ground burial for a casket or urn versus entombment in a mausoleum for a casket or urn can vary in price dramatically.

 The four elements of the total funeral cost are service fees, merchandise, incidental items, and cemetery fees.

 It is very important for you to focus on the total price instead of the individual elements.
 Families are often surprised when a funeral home advertises a low service fee.
 However, they might inflate their merchandise prices to make the total cost higher than the family expected or wanted.

-Although the total funeral cost is important, we believe that it is also important to consider the value you receive for the money you spend.
+Although the total funeral cost is important, we believe it is also important to consider the value you receive for the money you spend.